STAR Rider Guide

 4. Receive general information about STAR and other transportation services.

-You can also book a ride, cancel a ride and check on your schedule at any time or any day using the internet (STAR on the Web) or using your phone (STAR Interactive Voice Response or STAR IVR).
+You can also book a ride, cancel a ride and check on your schedule at any time or any day using the internet (STAR on the Web).

 When you call, please be ready with:

 1. Your STAR/MetroAccess ID number;